rosulek/vamonos/api/widget-graph.md

  * **colorEdges** :: *Array* -- default Value: `[]`

-    provides a way to set edge coloring based on vertex variables or edge properties. takes an array of doubles of the form  `[ edge-predicate, color ]`, where color is a hex color and edge-predicate is either a string of the form `'vertex1->vertex2'` or a function that takes an edge and returns a boolean
+    provides a way to set edge coloring based on vertex variables or edge properties. takes an array of doubles of the form  `[ edge-predicate, color, [optional weight] ]`, where color is a hex color and edge-predicate is either a string of the form `'vertex1->vertex2'` or a function that takes an edge and returns a boolean.
+Also for added complexity and enjoyment, the color string can also be a function taking an edge and returning a color string or a color string and a width (if it returns an array).

     Example: